fmauri90/introsde-2016-assignment-1/1st_assignment_Maurizio_Franchi/README.md

 *[src/model](src/model)*: contains the definition of *Person* and *HealthProfile*;

-*[src/peoplestore](src/peoplestore)*: contains the code for marshalling and un-marshalling from/to XML and marshalling to JSON;

 ##### File
 *[src/HealthProfileAssignment1.java](src/HealthProfileAssignment1.java)*: contains the code to execute requirements 1.3, 2.3, 3.3, 4.3 of the previous list.
 The list of people are stored in people.xml;